Hepatic epithelioid hemangioendothelioma

-There may be a greater female incidence (with reported male-to-female ratio, 2:3), with peak incidence thought to be around the age of 30-40 years.
+There may be a greater female incidence (with reported M:F = 2:3), with peak incidence thought to be around the age of 30-40 years.

 Histologically, the tumors are composed of dendritic and epithelioid cells.
 Tumor cells with intracytoplasmic lumina, occasionally containing red blood cells, appear as signet ring-like structures 2.
 They can be difficult to diagnose on the basis of biopsy results.

-They tend to be multiple solid tumor nodules, located in a predominantly peripheral distribution, which coalescence to individual nodules.
+They tend to be multiple solid tumor nodules located in a predominantly peripheral distribution, which coalescence into individual nodules.
 Lesions adjacent to the capsule often produce hepatic capsular retraction.